 Wondering why ASB has been in touch?
 You may have been automatically enrolled in the ASB KiwiSaver Scheme when you started a new job or told your employer you wanted to join KiwiSaver.

 While retirement might feel like it's a long time away, an early start to saving with KiwiSaver could pay off sooner than you’d think.

 Take a look at this short video to see how KiwiSaver can work for you.

 It's good to have a clear idea of how much you'd like to save.
 Use our KiwiSaver calculator to see how long your savings may last in retirement.
 Once you've got a goal in mind, here's a few ways to keep your KiwiSaver savings on track.

 If you haven't chosen an ASB KiwiSaver Scheme fund, we'll automatically place you in the Conservative Fund.
 This is a lower risk fund with lower potential returns.
 This may or may not be right for you, so it is important to check you are in the right fund.

-To find a fund that might suit you, use our Help me choose tool.
-Remember to review your fund choice regularly - especially if your circumstances change.
+Use our Help me choose tool to see which fund we recommend for your investment timeframe.
+Remember to review your fund regularly - especially if your circumstances change.